Asquith Xavier: Discrimination

 Xavier joined British Railways.
 In 1966 he was still working as a guard at Marylebone station in central London.
 He applied for a promotion and transfer to work at Euston station, but was rejected.
 A letter from a staff committee at Euston—which was dominated by members of the National Union of Railwaymen—explained that it was because of his colour.
 Unions and management had informally agreed in the 1950s to ban non-white people from jobs at Euston involving contact with the public; they could be cleaners and labourers, but not guards or ticket collectors.

-The Race Relations Act of 1965 had made discrimination on "grounds of colour, race, or ethnic or national origins" unlawful in public places in Great Britain (but not Northern Ireland).
+The Race Relations Act 1965 had made discrimination on "grounds of colour, race, or ethnic or national origins" unlawful in public places in Great Britain (but not Northern Ireland).
 Xavier could not use this legislation to further his case as it did not cover workplaces.

 Xavier persisted.
-A union official publicised the rejection by writing a letter of protest to the head of the National Union of Railwaymen on his behalf.
+A union official from the Marylebone branch publicised the rejection by writing a letter of protest to the head of the National Union of Railwaymen on his behalf.
 Two members of parliament wrote to the secretary of state for transport, Barbara Castle, to ask her to direct British Railways to end racial discrimination.

 On 15 July 1966 British Railways announced that colour bars at stations in London had been abandoned.
 Xavier was offered the job with his pay backdated to May, the month when he had been originally rejected.
 Xavier could not take up the job immediately because he was recovering from hospital treatment for an ulcer.
 He received hate mail and death threats, and asked for police protection.
 He started work on 15 August 1966.